Yakovlev SJ-100: Full-Russian jet after 2022

 In September 2023, North Korea's supreme leader Kim Jong Un visited a fighter aircraft production in Russia's Far East, he also inspected civil aviation project, including the domestic made Superjet 100.

 Licensed manufacturing in India

 On 28 October 2025, India's Hindustan Aeronautics Limited (HAL) signed a memorandum of understanding with Russia's United Aircraft Corporation (PJSC-UAC) to manufacture the SJ-100 under license for Indian domestic customers for approving the production of the Indian made SJ-100 civil commuter aircraft parts.
-This collaboration is also expected to domestically make jets, marking India's return to complete passenger aircraft manufacturing, and will be India's second regional jet.
+This collaboration is also expected to domestically make jets, marking India's return to complete passenger aircraft manufacturing.
 The partnership marks the first time a complete passenger aircraft will be produced in India since 1988 after the end of production of the Avro HS748.
 Although no specific date was given for the start of production, HAL estimates a domestic market for over 200 such regional jets over the next decade after its introduction.

+On 28 January 2026, an agreement was signed between UAC and HAL regarding cooperation on the production of the SJ-100 in India.
+The agreement stipulates that HAL would assist in the SJ-100 being granted a type certificate in the country.
+In return HAL would be granted a license to produce and sell the aircraft, including the production of parts necessary for repair and maintenance.
+UAC would assist HAL in preparing its production facilities through specialist consultants, design support and technical assistance.